Logo

 In 2013, Knight and Bob Hammel published The Power of Negative Thinking: An Unconventional Approach to Achieving Positive Results.

-Bob Knight discusses his approach to preparing for a game by anticipating all of the things that could go wrong and trying to prevent it or having a plan to deal with it.
+Bob Knight discussed his approach to preparing for a game by anticipating all of the things that could go wrong and trying to prevent it or having a plan to deal with it.

 In 2017, sports reporter Terry Hutchens published Following the General: Why Three Coaches Have Been Unable to Return Indiana Basketball to Greatness which discussed Bob Knight's coaching legacy with Indiana and how none of the coaches following him have been able to reach his level of success.

-Bob Knight has appeared or been featured in numerous films and television productions.
+Bob Knight appeared or was featured in numerous films and television productions.

-Bob Knight himself appears in the movie and coaches against Nolte in the film's climactic game.
+Bob Knight himself appears in the film and coaches against Nolte in the film's climactic game.

 Bob Knight made a cameo appearance as himself in the 2003 film Anger Management.